A Bayesian Model of Dose-Response for Cancer Drug Studies: Introduction

 \section{Introduction}

 To search for new therapeutics, biologists carry out exploratory studies of drugs.
-They test multiple drugs, at different doses, against multiple biological samples (e.g., different tumor cell lines).
+They test multiple drugs, at different doses, against multiple biological samples.
 The goal is to trace the dose-response curves, and to understand the efficacy of each drug.
-The experiments in such dose-response studies are costly; each one can take weeks or months to conduct in the lab.
-Consequently, the exhaustive set of all (sample, drug) combinations is often prohibitively expensive.
-This leaves missing data, dose-response curves for which no data is available, that must be imputed.
-Moreover, even with an exhaustive set of experiments, the noise level in the data is high and estimating the true expected response curves is challenging.